awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Vcpus`  <a name="cfn-batch-jobdefinition-containerproperties-vcpus"></a>
-This parameter is deprecated and not supported for jobs run on Fargate resources, see `resourceRequirement`\.
-The number of vCPUs reserved for the container\.
-Jobs running on EC2 resources can specify the vCPU requirement for the job using `resourceRequirements` but the vCPU requirements can't be specified both here and in the `resourceRequirement` structure\.
+The number of vCPUs reserved for the job\.
+Each vCPU is equivalent to 1,024 CPU shares\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/api/v1.23/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.23/) and the `--cpu-shares` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
-Each vCPU is equivalent to 1,024 CPU shares\.
-You must specify at least one vCPU\.
-This is required but can be specified in several places\.
-It must be specified for each node at least once\.
+The number of vCPUs must be specified but can be be specified in several places\.
+You must specify it at least once for each node\.
+This parameter is supported on EC2 resources but isn't supported for jobs that run on Fargate resources\.
+For these resources, use `resourceRequirement` instead\.
+You can use this parameter or `resourceRequirements` structure but not both\.
 This parameter isn't applicable to jobs running on Fargate resources and shouldn't be provided\.
-Jobs running on Fargate resources must specify the vCPU requirement for the job using `resourceRequirements`\.
+For jobs that run on Fargate resources, you must specify the vCPU requirement for the job using `resourceRequirements`\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)